minimact/minimact/docs-mvp/v1.0/api/hooks.md

 }, [userId]);
 ```

-**Note:** useEffect runs on the server, not the client.
-For client-side effects, use `useClientState` with event handlers.
+**Note:** useEffect runs on the server during the render cycle.
+For client-side DOM interactions, use event handlers (`onClick`, `onInput`, etc.) which trigger server methods via SignalR.

 ### useRef